If you’re just drinking water, you’re not replacing components your body needs to perform. Learn why water isn't enough in this post.

 If you continue to drink water even after you satiate your thirst, you run the risk of diluting your blood’s sodium concentration resulting in a situation called hyponatremia, where the body holds onto too much water and dilutes the amount of sodium in the blood.
 Symptoms include nausea, headache, confusion, and fatigue.
 Translation: you’ll feel like complete crap.

 How can I stay hydrated?

 Drink something that has a similar concentration of sodium as your actual sweat.
-Our Exercise Hydration Mix was created to replace exactly what you lose, without anything extra.
+Our Sport Hydration Drink Mix was created to replace exactly what you lose, without anything extra.
 Made with less sugar, more sodium, and only real fruit for flavor, it absorbs faster than water alone and won’t offend your palate or your gut.
 When it comes to getting your hydration right, this is as simple as it gets.
 And as usual, simple is good.